harsh-learner/My-Project/README.md

-# My-Project
-**Project:** Jenkins CI/CD pipeline with GitHub webhook integration for Deploying Docker application on EC2 instances using the declarative pipeline.
+# Project: Jenkins CI/CD pipeline with GitHub webhook integration for Deploying Docker application on EC2 instances using the declarative pipeline.

 # Overview:
 This project demonstrates the setup of an automated CI/CD pipeline for deploying a web application(django-app) on AWS EC2 instances using Jenkins and Docker.
 It includes GitHub webhook integration to trigger pipeline runs on every code commit, ensuring continuous integration and delivery.